-Although 'Kuroiler' has been receiving increased attention over the last few years, no systematic studies have analyzed its livelihood impact at the village level.
+Although 'Kuroiler' has been receiving increased attention over the last few years, no systematic study has analyzed its livelihood impact at the village level.
 To examine its impact in improving poor peoples' livelihoods and to identify areas of policy support for promoting household poultry systems as a means of grass-root empowerment, SA PPLPP (South Asia Pro-Poor Livestock Policy Program) initiated a field study in West Bengal in September 2007.
 Specific objectives of the study were to

-- examine the impact of 'Kuroiler' in improving and sustaining poor peoples' livelihoods; - understand the threats and opportunities for Kuroiler in the wake of expanding large scale industrial poultry systems and emerging public perception of backyard poultry as reservoir of diseases; and - 3. identify needs for policy support / space to promote market based household poultry systems as a means of grass-root empowerment and livelihood support.
+- 1. examine the impact of 'Kuroiler' in improving and sustaining poor peoples' livelihoods; - understand the threats and opportunities for Kuroiler in the wake of expanding large scale industrial poultry systems and emerging public perception of backyard poultry as reservoir of diseases; and - 3. identify needs for policy support / space to promote market based household poultry systems as a means of grass-root empowerment and livelihood support.

 Nearly 250 households and about 100 other agents were interviewed as part of this study.
 The research methodology combined traditional survey based techniques with qualitative tools such as intensive personal interviews, focus group discussions, and a unique participatory research tool - the 'nine square mandala'.
-Conceptualized by Hogger (1994), this framework is useful to relate development interventions with livelihoods and identify the permeate deep inside the meat, giving it a distinct taste and aroma specially suited to the Indian palette.
+Conceptualized by Hogger (1994), this framework is useful to relate development interventions with livelihoods and identify the gaps.

-gaps.
 The tool provided the trigger points relating to all aspects of rural livelihood system and helped in understanding human behavior in its setting-society, resources, politics, traditions etc. The information gathered helped in bringing out patterns and links between these aspects and provided insights about inner realities that lead to decision making.
 More details about this framework are given in Annex 2.

 The organization of this report is as follows.
-Section 2 lays out a brief history of Keggfarms and Kuroiler as a background to the results presented in subsequent chapters.
+Section 2 lays out a brief history of Keggfarms and Kuroiler as a background to the results presented in subsequent sections.
 Section 3 presents the design of surveys and the elements of methodology followed in this study.
 The results of the study are presented in Section 4.
 Finally, Section 5 brings together the findings and presents a synthesis of key lessons.